-- Majority of scoliosis is idiopathic (without obvious cause or other pathologies) and occurs during adolescence.
-This is called Adolescent Idiopathic Scoliosis.
+Scoliosis most commonly occurs during adolescence.
+This is therefore called Adolescent Idiopathic Scoliosis.

-- Other causes of scoliosis include congenital bony abnormality and neuromuscular disorder.
+Other causes of scoliosis may include congenital bony abnormalities and neuromuscular disorders.

 Know more about Adolescent Idiopathic Scoliosis

-- It involves about 2 to 3% of the adolescents.
+It affects about 2 to 3% of the adolescents.